 Pollitt, in common with others of his fraternity in many other countries, pours out propaganda that is exclusively manufactured in Russia, even though he speaks with a good English accent.
 It is at once a matter for shame that Englishmen can so act as the gramophone of a foreign State which is obviously actuated by animosity, and for a certain pride that Britain is one of the few countries in the world where democracy permits such a superlative freedom of expression; if Mr Pollitt and his friends were in actual fact citizens of the country which they have spiritually adopted they would speedily learn the meaning of freedom by its complete absence.

 But the most infamous use of the phrase was in a speech that the British Conservative stateswoman Margaret Thatcher (1925-2013) delivered, in the context of the British miners’ strike¹, to the Conservative Private Members’ Committee, known as the 1922 Committee, on 19th July 1984; the following day, The Times (London, England) reported:

 The Prime Minister last night drew a parallel between the Falklands War² and the dispute in the mining industry.
 Speaking at a private meeting of the 1922 Committee of Conservative backbench MPs at Westminster, Mrs Thatcher said that at the time of the conflict they had had to fight the enemy without; but the enemy within, much more difficult to fight, was just as dangerous to liberty.

 ¹ the British miners’ strike was the strike conducted by coal miners in 1984-85 against a plan to close numerous coal pits.

 ² the Falklands War, an armed conflict between Britain and Argentina, took place in 1982.

-The Guardian (London) of the same day had:
+The Guardian (London and Manchester, England) of the same day had:

 Mrs Thatcher told Tory MPs that her government had fought the enemy without in the Falklands conflict and now had to face an enemy within.